 UHMC's Campus Emergency Response Plan (CERP) includes information about the Campus Crisis Management Team (CCMT); UHMC's operating status parameters; incident priorities and performance expectations; shelter-in-place and evacuation guidelines; and local contingency and continuity planning requirements.
-The UHMC conducts announced and unannounced emergency response exercises at least once a year.
-These exercises include table top exercises and functional exercises in the field and usually involve the participation of first response agencies, e.g., police and fire departments, EMS, etc. UHMC also conducts tests of the emergency notification systems twice a year.
+UHMC conducts announced and unannounced emergency response exercises at least once a year.
+These exercises include tabletop exercises and functional exercises in the field and usually involve the participation of first response agencies, such as, law enforcement, firefighting, and Emergency Medical Services (EMS).
+UHMC also conducts tests of the emergency notification systems twice a year.
 These tests are designed to assess and evaluate the emergency plans and capabilities of the institution.
 UHMC staff and security officers have received training in Incident Command and Responding to Critical Incidents on campus.
 When a serious incident occurs that causes an immediate threat to the campus, the first responders to the scene are usually the Campus Security Department and MPD.
-If the services of the Maui Fire Department and Emergency Medical Services are needed, they will also be requested to respond.
+If the services of the Maui Fire Department and

+EMS are needed, they will also be requested to respond.
 Depending on the nature of the incident, other local/federal agencies may also be involved.